ProjectPythia/projectpythia.github.io/portal/cookbook-guide.md

 ### Build your Cookbook locally

-You should be able to build your new Cookbook on your local machine by doing
+You should be able to build your new Cookbook on your local machine by running this command from the root of the repository:
 ```
 jupyter-book build .
 ```